bbauska/Coursera-Bootstrap/readme.md

 and I left all the Bootstrap formatting as such, but the actual content of the page is still left unstyled.

-Now, as the second task, you\'re going to apply the Bootstraps Flexbox grid including the Container, the rows and the column classes to this content or the page so that you can style it properly.
+Now, as the second task, you&apos;re going to apply the Bootstraps Flexbox grid including the Container, the rows and the column classes to this content or the page so that you can style it properly.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->